 Notice that, since $\ell_1$ is the initial control state of the program, the set of valuations reached at $\ell_1$ is the universal set $\zed^\x$.
-The {\em transition invariant} of the program is the restriction of the summary relation to the reachable states, which, in this case, is $\sem{P}^{TInv}(\ell_1, \ell_1) = \sem{P}^+(\ell_1, \ell_1)$.
-Next, we compute the weakest non-termination set of each disjunct of the transition invariant, obtaining the formulas $\wnt(R_1),\dots,\wnt(R_7)$ below:
+A {\em transition invariant} of the program is the restriction of the summary relation to the reachable states, which, in this case, is $\sem{P}^{TInv}(\ell_1, \ell_1) = \sem{P}^+(\ell_1, \ell_1)$.
+Next, we compute the weakest non-termination precondition of each disjunct of the transition invariant, obtaining the formulas $\wnt(R_1),\dots,\wnt(R_7)$ below:

-The disjunction of these non-termination set defines a set of configurations of the program, from which infinite runs, starting at $\ell_1$, are guaranteed to exist:
+The disjunction of these non-termination precondition defines a set of configurations of the program, from which infinite runs, starting at $\ell_1$, are guaranteed to exist:

-Finally, we compute the pre-image of this set via the (reflexive and, transitive) reachability relation defined as $\sem{P}^*(\ell_1,\ell_1) = \sem{P}^+(\ell_1,\ell_1) \vee \mathcal{I}_\x$, obtaining thus the weakest non-termination precondition of the program:
+Finally, we compute the pre-image of this set via the (reflexive and transitive) reachability relation defined as $\sem{P}^*(\ell_1,\ell_1) = \sem{P}^+(\ell_1,\ell_1) \vee \mathcal{I}_\x$, obtaining thus the weakest non-termination precondition of the program:

 This result matches the intuition.
-Indeed, the program will terminate if and only if $x=0$, in which case then {\tt while} loop is never entered.
+Indeed, the program will terminate if and only if $x=0$, in which case the {\tt while} loop is never entered.
 For $x\neq0$, the program enters the {\tt while} loop and may get stuck into an infinite loop, for every initial value of $y$.